-Few studies have been published that assess COVID-19 symptoms in community-based cohorts.
-A UK household survey showed the presence of fever, cough, anosmia, and ageusia in only 60% of symptomatic, RT-PCR positive individuals.
-However, in this study the symptoms were assessed only on the day of testing.
-As trial protocols require symptoms to be present for 24-48 hours prior to testing and our study aimed to simulate case finding in a trial situation, we assessed the presence of symptoms at three days from onset with a seven-day safety net in case of delayed testing following symptom onset.

-Menni et al. presented results using data generated from this COVID-19 Symptom Study app; however, the aim was different and only data from March to April 2020 were included.17 We extend these data to September 2020 and importantly consider the results from the perspective of a potential COVID-19 vaccine developer.
-Menni et al. suggest anosmia, fatigue, persistent cough, and loss of appetite might together identify individuals with COVID-19.17 A separate COVID-19 symptom app from

-Germany suggests nausea and vomiting have a stronger predictive value for COVID-19 infection than symptoms such as sore throat or persistent cough.
-18 Thus, both studies identify gastrointestinal symptoms as important in identifying cases of COVID-19.
+Few studies have been published that assess COVID-19 symptoms in communitybased cohorts.
+A UK household survey which reported fever, cough, anosmia, and ageusia in 60% of symptomatic, RT-PCR positive individuals only assessed symptoms on the day of testing.6 As trial protocols require symptoms to be present for 24-48 hours prior to testing and our study aimed to simulate case finding in a trial situation, we assessed the presence of symptoms within three days from onset with a sevenday safety net in case of delayed testing following symptom onset.
+Menni et al. presented results using data generated from this COVID-19 Symptom Study app: however, the aim was different and only data from March to April 2020 were included.21 We extend these data to September 2020 and importantly consider the results from the perspective of a potential COVID-19 vaccine developer.
+Menni et al. suggest anosmia, fatigue, persistent cough, and loss of appetite might together identify individuals with COVID-19.21 A separate COVID-19 symptom app from Germany suggests nausea and vomiting have a stronger predictive value for COVID-19 infection than symptoms such as sore throat or persistent cough.22 Thus, both studies identify gastrointestinal symptoms as important in identifying cases of COVID-19.
 Our study reports similar findings with diarrhoea found to be important to case finding.
-More recently, in another community-based observational study, sensitivity, specificity, PPV, and negative predictive value were reported for retrospectivelycollected symptoms and symptom combinations that occurred during the 14-day period prior to screening for SARS-CoV-2 infection in a US seroprevalence study.20 The two symptom clusters most associated with SARS-CoV-2 infection were: 1) ageusia, anosmia, and fever, and 2) shortness of breath, cough, and chest pain.
-In our study, dyspnoea was rarely selected and chest pain never selected as part of an efficient symptom combination likely due to dyspnoea often occurring later in the disease course.21 The sensitivity of dyspnoea increased in the seven-day compared to three-day analyses.
+More recently, in another community-based observational study, sensitivity, specificity, PPV, and negative predictive value were reported for retrospectively-collected symptoms and symptom combinations that occurred during the 14-day period prior to screening for SARS-CoV-2 infection in a US seroprevalence study.23 The two symptom clusters most associated with SARS-CoV-2 infection were: 1) ageusia, anosmia, and fever, and 2) shortness of breath, cough, and chest pain.
+In our study, dyspnoea was rarely selected and chest pain never selected as part of an efficient symptom combination likely due to dyspnoea often occurring later in the disease course.24 The sensitivity of dyspnoea increased in the seven-day compared to threeday analyses.
 However, the importance of dyspnoea as a symptom of pulmonary involvement makes it a critical triggering symptom in vaccine efficacy trials.
 Tachypnoea, which is included in the WHO-defined definition for pneumonia, was not captured as a symptom in the app per se; however, it likely co-occurs with dyspnoea.
-Headache was more likely to be selected in the three-day scenario and fever during the seven-day scenario again, reflecting different timings of symptoms in the disease course.
+Headache and diarrhoea were more likely to be selected in the three-day scenario and fever during the seven-day scenario again, reflecting different timings of symptoms in the disease course.

-The sensitivity of symptoms and various clinically-inferred combinations were similar for the age groups (18-54 and ≥55 years); however, the TPC was higher in the ≥55 years age group.
+The sensitivity of symptoms and various clinically-inferred symptom combinations were similar for the age groups (18-54 and ≥55 years); however, the TPC was higher in the ≥55 years age group.
 This suggests self-reporting may work better for younger than older individuals.

-The sensitivity, specificity, and TPC computed on the replication (US) data cohort were higher than for the UK cohort possibly due to different testing practices and public health measures adopted in each country.
-The data presented here are primarily from the UK, while a replication cohort from the US was analysed for external validation.
+The sensitivity, specificity, and TPC computed on the US-replication cohort were higher than for the UK-discovery cohort possibly due to different testing practices and public health measures adopted in each country.
 It will be important for these findings to be validated in low- and middle-income country (LMIC) settings as COVID-19 vaccine efficacy trials are likely to be conducted in high income countries as well as LMICs.
-Vaccine developers should take into account regional considerations such as background incidence of co-infection and other trialrelated aspects when interpreting these results.
+Vaccine developers should take into account regional considerations such as background incidence of co-infection and other trial-related aspects when interpreting these results.